 Think like an advertiser.
 When a market researcher makes data available to internal and external clients, the goal is to make the presentation as clear and attractive as possible.
 Data can be beautiful.
 A list of links to resources and examples is provided below.
 Try your hand at infographics.
 Ensure data tables are readable from 10 feet away from the screen, not just 10 feet away from the podium.
 Use Google Docs to share your data tables so that those who want a closer look can hone in on the data.

 Pull Back on the Reins When It Comes to Creating Powerpoint Slides

 Much of the appeal of PowerPoint is to the slide creator.
-There is something decidedly appealing about seeing one's own thinking detailed in lovely fonts, headed by attractive bullets, and tied together with an edgy slide deck theme.
+There is something decidedly appealing about seeing your own thinking detailed in lovely fonts, headed by attractive bullets, and tied together with an edgy slide deck theme.
 It's like having your drawings from first grade on the classroom bulletin board.
 Everyone can see your brilliance, and if they like one slide, you have many others to show them.
-Only, don't.
+However, keep in mind that less is more.
 PowerPoint slides should be like movie slug lines.
 They make you want to know more, but you still have to watch the movie.
-No paragraphs of text allowed.
 Use the PowerPoint notes section to write the details, then create the slides from those notes.
 Try to be stunningly cogent and entirely brief on the actual slides.
 If you must make slides, share them privately on SlideShare.